HallLab/ldasimulations/README.md

 ## Contact
-For more information, please contact us through [insert preferred contact method, such as email or communication platform].
+For more information, please contact us through GitHub platform.